 The Complexity of Hip Dysplasia (HD) in Dogs

 Hip dysplasia (HD) is a polygenic and multifactorial developmental condition, which basically means that multiple genes in combination with various non-genetic factors are involved in the development of the condition.
-This article is written with the Airedale Terrier in mind, but also the Rhodesian Ridgeback.
+Although the examples in this text focus on the two breeds we work most closely with, Airedale Terriers and Rhodesian Ridgebacks, the underlying biological principles apply across dogs, even if specific numbers and trends within breeds may differ.

-With data from more than 700.000 HD records across 74 dog breeds in the OFA (Orthopedic Foundation for Animals) database between 1970 and 2009, Hou et al. (2013) found that heritability varied significantly among breeds, ranging from 10% to 60%.
-A more recent study by Oberbauer et al. (2017) that looked into 60 dog breeds from the OFA database, with a total of over one million HD evaluations from 1970 to 2015, found that the heritability rates varied from 46% to 75%, depending on breeds.
+With data from more than 700.000 HD records across 74 dog breeds in the OFA (Orthopedic Foundation for Animals) open database between 1970 and 2009, Hou et al. (2013) found that heritability varied significantly among breeds, ranging from 10% to 60%.
+A more recent study by Oberbauer et al. (2017) that looked into 60 dog breeds having more than 1000 unique hip evaluations and 500 elbow evaluations from the OFA complete database with a total of over one million HD evaluations from 1970 to 2015, found that the heritability rates varied from 46% to 75%, depending on breeds.

 These differences in heritability indicate that HD is more influenced by genetics in some breeds than in others, suggesting that selective breeding has been more successful in breeds with higher heritability.

-Hou et al. (2013) found little improvement in the EBV (estimated breeding value) of Airedale terriers, suggesting that the selective breeding efforts in this period does not seem to have the same effect as in some other breeds.
-This suggests that the genetic heritability of HD in Airedale terriers may be lower, indicating that environmental factors play a higher role in HD development.
-Another aspect worth considering in this regard is the Airedales estimated overall genetic inbreeding at around 40% according to Embark.
-A low genetic diversity could slow the process of reducing HD prevalence due to the narrow gene pool, which would mean less variability of the genes within the breed.
+EBV (estimated breeding value) takes into account the data of the relatives of the dog and the population, leading to a prediction of the genetic risk more accurately than a single dog’s hip score.
+Hou et al. (2013) found little improvement in the EBV of Airedale terriers, suggesting that the selective breeding efforts in this period do not seem to have the same effect as in some other breeds.
+This suggests that the genetic heritability of HD in Airedale terriers may be lower, indicating that environmental factors play a greater role in HD development.
+Another aspect worth considering in this context is the Airedales’ estimated overall genetic inbreeding of approximately 40%, according to Embark.
+Low genetic diversity could slow the reduction in HD prevalence by narrowing the gene pool, thereby reducing genetic variability within the breed.

-For the Rhodesian Ridgeback, on the other hand, the EBV shows a clear improvement, indicating a strong reduction in genetic risk for HD over time.
-The breed has responded very well to selective breeding efforts, leading to a clear decrease in HD over time, which could indicate that the heritability of HD in Ridgebacks are high.
-The study by Oberbauer et al. (2017) suggest that the heritability of HD in ridgebacks are over 50%, which correlates to the observed increase of EBV.
+For the Rhodesian Ridgeback, by contrast, the EBV shows a clear improvement, indicating a substantial reduction in genetic risk for HD over time.
+The breed has responded very well to selective breeding efforts, leading to a clear decrease in HD over time, which could indicate that the heritability of HD in Ridgebacks is high.
+The study by Oberbauer et al. (2017) suggests that the heritability of HD in ridgebacks is over 50%, which correlates with the observed increase in EBV.

-A recent Swedish study by Hedhammar (2020), «Swedish Experiences From 60 Years of Screening and Breeding Programs for Hip Dysplasia” supports that selective breeding efforts significantly reduce the HD prevalence over time, especially in breeds with a higher heritability.
-This study highlights the challenge of further reducing the HD prevalence when the breeding population mostly consists of HD clear and unaffected dogs.
-In such situations the continued reduction in HD prevalence will be slower and more complex.
-Both Hou et al. (2013) and Hedhammar (2020) emphasise that in populations who already are largely free of severe HD, the use of EBVs to further reduce HD prevalence will be of importance in order to make continued genetic improvements and reduce the incidence of milder forms of HD.
+A recent Swedish study by Hedhammar (2020), «Swedish Experiences From 60 Years of Screening and Breeding Programs for Hip Dysplasia”, supports that selective breeding efforts significantly reduce the HD prevalence over time, especially in breeds with a higher heritability.
+This study highlights the challenge of further reducing HD prevalence when the breeding population consists primarily of HD-clear, unaffected dogs.
+In such situations, the continued reduction in HD prevalence will be slower and more complex.
+Both Hou et al. (2013) and Hedhammar (2020) emphasise that, in populations already largely free of severe HD, the use of EBVs to further reduce HD prevalence is important to enable continued genetic improvements and reduce the incidence of milder forms of HD.

 Because the overall inheritance pattern is not straightforward, the polygenic nature of HD makes it challenging for breeders.
 Dogs can carry genes predisposing them to HD without showing any clinical signs, especially if their environment has been favourable and helped protect them from developing the condition.
 This means some dogs with a genetic predisposition may still go into breeding if they do not show HD on radiographic evaluation.
 This could explain why we still have HD in breeds where only HD clear dogs have been included in the breeding programmes for decades.